 API security testing is a crucial part of your API security strategy.
 It helps API developers uncover vulnerabilities, design flaws, and misconfigurations in the code before the APIs are released.
 To maximize their security testing efforts, many organizations have chosen to pursue a shift left strategy.
 Shift left is a popular practice where teams start their testing as early as possible.
 This ensures that any bugs are found and fixed early on, preventing them from being released to production.

-It's important to keep in mind that API security testing is different from application security testing.
-It is also different from general API functionality testing, though API security testing should ideally be equally prioritized.
+It’s important to keep in mind that testing APIs means different things to different people.
+Or more specifically, API security testing is different from application security testing.
+It is also different from general functionality testing during API development, though API security testing should ideally be equally prioritized.
 Sometimes however, the two forms of testing overlap.
 For example, determining whether an API is returning the correct data is both functional and security related.

 SOAP, or Simple Object Access Protocol, is an XML-based protocol for exchanging messages between applications over HTTP.
 SOAP APIs are usually used to integrate legacy systems with newer ones, but are more difficult to use than REST APIs.
-It's also important to note that despite SOAP APIs being , they do offer more security features.
+It’s also important to note that SOAP APIs offer more security features despite being released two years prior to REST.
+When it comes to SOAP API security and protecting SOAP messaging, the web services security, or WS-Security specification, enforces the authentication for SOAP APIs.

 SOAP is typically used by web services that need more security because it provides features like authentication and encryption.
 In comparison, with a REST API, authentication can be done through URL parameters or headers only.

 GraphQL is a data query language developed by Facebook in 2012 and open-sourced in 2015.
 GraphQL APIs allow clients to specify what data they need from the server rather than fetching all available data from it.
-GraphQL is gaining popularity because it is easier to use than REST and SOAP APIs, yet it offers more security features.
+GraphQL is gaining popularity because it is easier to use than a SOAP or REST API, yet it offers more security features.

 If you’re looking for more detailed guidance, we recommend taking a look at our API security checklist here.
 It provides a detailed framework of API security requirements you need to protect your environment.